barrymcdonnell/DAND_Tableau_Story/README.md

 # Summary

-Prosper is a peer to peer loan platform allowing people to borrow money from other individuals at certain rates, enabling them to bypass traditional banks and potentially making loans more affordable and accessible for thousands of people.
+Prosper is a peer-to-peer loan platform allowing people to borrow money from other individuals at certain rates, enabling them to bypass traditional banks and potentially making loans more affordable and accessible for thousands of people.

 There are over 110,000 observations in the data set with 81 variable covering such things as the original date of the loan, the amount of the loan, the APR, a credit score, geographical state information, debt to income ratio and many more